hansroh/skitai/README.rst

 - ResProxy.get (), post (), ...
 - ResProxy.fetched_all (): True if numer of requests is same as responses
-- ResProxy.render (template_file, single dictionary object or keyword args, ...): render per response, and can assign ResProxy  like dictionary
+- ResProxy.render (template_file, single dictionary object or keyword args, ...): render per response, and can assign into ResProxy like dictionary
 - ResProxy.render_all (template_file): render all responses, in template file, reqids of each responses are used as template variable.
-- ResProxy.push (content_to_send)
+- ResProxy.push (content_to_send): push chunk data to channel
 - ResProxy.done (content_to_send = None)